-Once you’re done writing, read it out loud.
+Once you’re done writing, read it out loud, to yourself, in front of a mirror.
 Or, if you want to take this exercise a step further, mail it first!
 There is something very moving about receiving a love note in the mail, especially when it’s from you.

 Pro tip: Valentine’s day cards will be on sale in a few short days.
 After the holiday, buy a few, and save them for when you need an extra boost of love and compassion from yourself.

 Let Your Feelings Flow

 If none of these interventions work and you’re just not feeling yourself today, let it be.
 Allow yourself to experience your emotions as they are, without judgment.
 Talk to a friend, watch a sappy movie, have a good cry.
 Download my Feelings 101 Guide to help you get through the day.

 Letting your feelings flow through you is one of the most powerful acts of self-love.